30 GB OCZ Vertex SSD Review

 So how do you review a solid state disk?
 I think it boils down to only thing – speed.
 After all, what’s the point of spending so much more compared to a traditional platter drive if the read/write speeds are comparable?
 All solid state disks tend to offer more reliability and less power consumption since there are no moving parts, but they greatly differ on I/O.

-The numbers of interest are in the far right margin.
 Though I didn’t do a benchmark on my original boot drive (320 GB, 7200 rpm platter), it’s safe to say that this SSD blows it away.
-And for ~$100, I think the added reliability and speed is well worth the cost. :-)
+And for ~$100, I think the added reliability and speed is well worth the cost. 🙂